waggle-sensor/sage-website/docs/tutorials/create-an-account.md

 While some Sage features are open for public use, you'll need an approved account to perform tasks such as:

-* Get access to protected data.
+* Accessing protected data.
-* Publish apps to the ECR.
+* Publishing apps to the ECR.
-* Schedule app on nodes.
+* Scheduling apps on nodes.

 In this document, we'll walk though creating an account.